LJKelly3141/Econometrics-Homwork/README.md

-# Econometrics Homwork

-This GitHub repository contains homework assignments and accompanying data sets for the Econometrics course, ECON 426.

 # ECON 426: Econometrics Homework Repository

 Welcome to the GitHub repository for ECON 426: Econometrics!
 This repository is dedicated to providing students with the necessary materials for completing their homework assignments throughout the course.